Show All Answers

 In emergency situations, call 911.
 For non-emergency calls or general information, call 903-983-1559.

-The citizens complaint form can be picked up from the front lobby at the Kilgore Police Department.
-After you have completed the form you will need to return to the Kilgore Police Department, where Assistant Chief Roberson or Lieutenant Gage will visit with you.
-If you have questions about the complaint process you can find a brochure at the Kilgore Police Department, City Hall or on this website under the Professional Standards tab.
+The citizens complaint form can be picked up from the front lobby at the Kilgore Police Department or visit the Kilgore Police Department Professional Standards page to download a form.
+After you have completed the form you will need to return it to the Kilgore Police Department.
+If you have questions about the complaint process you can find a brochure at the Kilgore Police Department, City Hall or on this website under the Professional Standards page.
 If you have further questions you may email the police department, call at 903-983-1559 and ask for the Professional Standards Officer or mail to the:Kilgore Police DepartmentAttention: Professional Standards OfficerP.O.
 Box 3066Kilgore, TX 75663

 Email the office of the Chief of Police, call at 903-983-1559, or send a letter to:Kilgore Police DepartmentAttention: Chief of PoliceP.O.
 Box 3066Kilgore, TX 75663